Author: Michael Newberry, Ph.D., Mirametrics, Inc.

 This form creates a table of airmass and hour angle over a range of time.
 Use it for planning observations.
+The UT Date and Time for both beginning and end, plus the reporting Interval, are required.
 See "notes" below the results box.
-Click [Save] to save your parameters for next time.
-Click [Load] to fetch them.
-Comments
+Click [Save] to save parameters, click [Load] to fetch them.
+[Submit Comments]

 Objects having airmass 20 or greater but not below the horizon are listed "@horizon".